branner-non-code/notes/CONTENT/Check-ins/Check-in_week_ending_20131004.md

 ### Review of technical matter

   1. Substrings.
 Program `substrings.py` works with diverse edge cases.
-Code cleaned up and test suite finished; not yet timed and not yet posted.
+Code cleaned up and test suite finished.
+Timings suggest linear time complexity; not yet examined for superfluous operations or variables, and not yet posted.

 ### Other coding